 Parents describe the school as ‘friendly, encouraging, down-to-earth’.
 They say the curriculum is wide, the learning fun (no week is ever the same) and not too pressured, as a result they get the best out of the kids.
 Lots of local children (and no Saturday school) make it easy to see friends at weekends.
 It’s more affordable than some independent schools, so there’s a real sense that everyone there really appreciates the well-rounded education the children are receiving.

 Good for: Parents looking for a relaxed and happy, unpretentious school – where kids can learn skills, build confidence, find their ‘thing’ – which combines the benefits of a co-ed education with single sex teaching where it counts, and an excellent ‘value added’ score that proves that children really do realise their potential.

 Not for: Highly competitive, rugby playing alpha males.

 See for yourself.
-Contact the admissions dept firstname.lastname@example.org to find out more and take virtual tours and watch welcome videos of each department and visit the school on one of their Open events.
+Contact the admissions dept firstname.lastname@example.org to find out more, take virtual tours and watch welcome videos of each department and visit the school on one of their Open events.

 Leweston School, Sherborne, Dorset DT9 6EN.
 01963 210691. leweston.co.uk